crazy2be/wfdr/README.markdown

 What's Next?
 ------------
+The WFDR framework is designed to be simple to get started with, and should work with whatever your favorite HTTP library is.

 Check out [the wiki](https://github.com/crazy2be/wfdr/wiki) for documentation on how the framework works.

 The [HelloWorld tutorial](https://github.com/crazy2be/wfdr/wiki/HelloWorldTutorial) is a good place to go if you want to start writing a module.